amirrgb/SofaScore-Scrape-and-analysis-repos/README.md

 # sofaProject
- scraping and analyzing data from sofascore
+ Scraping and Analyzing Football data from sofascore.com